Kerwood/Rtorrent-Auto-Install/README.md

 http://LinuxBloggen.dk/

-This script ONLY works on Debian.
+This script ONLY works on Debian Wheezy.
 Not Ubuntu or any of the Ubuntu forks.

 This is a Bash script i wrote to ease the installtion of rtorrent + rutorrent.